- Asia & the Middle East

 Day 11 – Luanda

-Visit Santiago Beach to see the numerous shipwrecks in the bay, as well as the small but interesting anthropological museum in Luanda itself.
+Visit the Miradouro du Lua, with its interesting rock formations, as well as Santiago Beach to see the numerous shipwrecks in the bay.
 Finally transfer to the airport for your onward flight.
 (BL)

 Airport transfers – We include arrival and departure transfers regardless of whether you book flights yourself, or we book them for you.
 If you’re booking them yourself, then please let us know the details so that we can arrange the transfers.